PentHertz/rfswift-doc-v2/content/docs/guide/running-rf-swift.md

   type: docs
 ---

-Running RF Swift is pretty straight forward and only requires a few command line to use your hacking tools as you wish.
+# Running RF Swift

+RF Swift provides a streamlined command-line interface to manage containers for RF and hardware security applications.
+This guide covers essential commands and workflows.

 {{< callout type="warning" >}}
-  **On Linux**, unless your are using Docker Desktop, you will have to use `rfswift` with sudo most of the time.
+**On Linux**, unless you are using Docker Desktop, you will need to use `sudo` with the `rfswift` command for operations that require elevated privileges.
 {{< /callout >}}

-## Options
+## Command Overview

-Let us first discover the different options of the tool by typing `rfswift --help`:
+Let's explore the available commands with `rfswift --help`:

 ```bash
 rfswift --help
 [...]

   888~-_   888~~        ,d88~~\                ,e,   88~\   d8
   888   \  888___       8888    Y88b    e    /  "  _888__ _d88__